 - Grief or loss

 - Sexuality and sexual orientation

 The Counseling Center offers a variety of workshops and programs designed to promote wellness and support a positive campus climate.
 Outreach is focused on mental, physical, and sexual health.
 Topics include healthy relationships, stress management, suicide prevention, anxiety, healthy eating, depression and more.

-For more information on outreach, visit our health educator in person or our programming calendar on JagSync.
+For more information on outreach, visit our Case Manager/Health Educator in person or our programming calendar on JagSync.

 The purpose of the Jags Stop Violence program is to prevent all forms of violence through awareness campaigns, programs, and prevention efforts.
 Anti-violence efforts are primarily focused on the following areas: nonphysical violence, sexual misconduct, self-harm, physical or criminal violence, and violence against specific populations.